 State Capital Projects Grants-in-Aid Grants: In the 2014 Legislative Session, the Minnesota Legislature approved funding for the State Capital Projects Grants-in-Aid grants program for historic preservation projects as follows:

 County and Local Preservation Grants $1,400,000

-It is anticipated that approximately $400,000 will be available.
+Because not all State Capital Grant funds were awarded earlier this year, there is approximately $350,000 available.
 Grants must be matched on at least a one for one basis.
 The minimum request is $10,000.
 There is no request cap in place.
-Keep in mind that grants are spread across the state as much as possible.
-Funded projects will begin after July 1, 2017.
+As the funding will expire, the project must be completed by December 31, 2018.

 The property for which funds are being requested must be listed in the National Register of Historic Places, or have been determined to be eligible for listing in the National Register by the State Historic Preservation Office.
 Properties that have not been evaluated are not eligible for funding.

 Please note that a phased application process is in place, and that a pre-application is required.
 Applications are accessible through the Minnesota Historical Society’s on-line grants portal (https://mnhs.fluxx.io).